Tucson: UNESCO City of Gastronomy

 Farmers and ranchers are the backbone of our agricultural legacy; chefs and mixologists continue the tradition, tweaking recipes using indigenous ingredients such as chiltepins, cholla buds, prickly pear syrup, mesquite flour, tepary beans, and White Sonoran wheat in creative concoctions.

 How can you experience what UNESCO chose to honor?
-Chefs like Maria Mazon of BOCA, John Martinez of Tito and Pep, Tyler Fenton of BATA, and Devon Sanner of Zio Peppe are using local ingredients in bold and interesting ways, reflecting the biodiversity of the Sonoran Desert.
+Chefs like John Martinez of Tito and Pep, Tyler Fenton of BATA, Aaron and June Lopez of Ursa, Maria Mazon of BOCA, and Mat Cable of Zio Peppe are using local ingredients in bold and interesting ways, reflecting the biodiversity of the Sonoran Desert.

 Want to take it to the next level?
 Visit Mission Garden, nicknamed the birthplace of Tucson, where the ancient Hohokam Indians channeled the Santa Cruz riverbed to grow indigenous crops some 5,000 years ago.
 Today, this living agricultural museum showcases the influences each culture, including The Hohokam, Tohono O’odham, Spanish, Mexican, African, and Chinese, had on Tucson’s evolving culinary scene.
 Or shop Native Seeds/SEARCH’s online retail shop to buy seeds, spice blends and more so you can incorporate a taste of the Sonoran Desert into your at-home cooking (plus, you help fund their cataloging and preserving of seeds native to our area).